kpchi/hackaguide/Pre-Planning/Food.md

 To that effect, the batch release system usually works well.
 Determining the batches (range of table numbers, location in hacking space or some other automagical way) to a manageable number is up to you!
 Below is an example you might find useful, but use what works for you!

 - Sponsors, Guest Judges first (before specified meal time begins)
-- Vegetarians, Vegans, Halal, Gluten-Free, Lactose-Intolerant
-- Wait (X) Minutes before calling the next batch
 - Call the batch!
+Make sure the volunteers know the wristband identification system, allowing them to direct attendees with allergies or dietary requirements to the right section.
 - Wait (X) Minutes before calling the next batch
 - Repeat the last 2 steps until all attendees have gotten food
 - Finally, Volunteers grab food